TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

   If specified, optional arguments are not requested, but default values are assumed.
 ``--force``
   Force installation of TYPO3, even if ``LocalConfiguration.php`` file already exists.
+``--skip-integrity-check``
+  Skip the checking for clean state before executing setup.
+This allows a pre-defined ``LocalConfiguration.php`` to be present.
+Handle with care.
+It might lead to unexpected or broken installation results.
 ``--database-user-name``
   User name for database server ``--database-user-password``